dmaring/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

-# 0x05.
-Python - Exceptions
+# 0x08.
+Python - More Classes and Objects
 ## About this project

+* What is the special __init__ method and how to use it
+* What is Data Abstraction, Data Encapsulation, and Information Hiding
+* What is a property
-* What’s the difference between errors and exceptions
+* What is the difference between an attribute and a property in Python
+* What is the Pythonic way to write getters and setters in Python
-* What are exceptions and how to use them
+* What are the special __str__ and __repr__ methods and how to use them
-* When do we need to use exceptions
+* What is the difference between __str__ and __repr__
+* What is a class attribute
+* What is the difference between a object attribute and a class attribute
+* What is a class method
+* What is a static method
+* How to dynamically create arbitrary new attributes for existing instances of a class
-* How to correctly handle an exception
+* How to bind attributes to object and classes
+* What is and what does contain __dict__ of a class and of an instance of a class
-* What’s the purpose of catching exceptions
+* How does Python find the attributes of an object or class
-* How to raise a builtin exception
+* How to use the getattr function
-* When do we need to implement a clean-up action after an exception

 ## Requirements